GIScience/ohsome-r/README.md

 giving access to the OSM history.
 The `time` parameter requires one or more
 <a href="https://docs.ohsome.org/ohsome-api/stable/time.html" target="blank">ISO-8601 conform timestring(s)</a>.
-Here is how to create a query of the number of breweries at January 1st of each year between 2010 and 2020:
+Here is how to create a query for the number of breweries at the first of each month between 2010 and 2020:

 ``` r
 ohsome_elements_count(franconia, filter = "craft=brewery", time = "2010/2020/P1Y")